 What might have started off as very ad hoc, may well have become more frequent and regular, and therefore need to be included in holiday pay calculations.

 Get HR Support

-Our employment law experts have their finger on the pulse when it comes to all the latest rulings around employment law, so they’re excellently placed to advise on tricky issues like holiday pay and overtime.
+Our employment law experts have their finger on the pulse when it comes to all the latest rulings around employment law, so they’re well placed to advise on tricky issues.

 - Managing annual leave: A guide for employers